People are Amazing!

 Some readers may wonder whether this is a subject that actually matters all that much.
 Is it not a question of academic interest only?
 Well, recall the point made near the start: What does Scripture teach about who should get the glory when we are filled with wonder?

 Certainly, we rightfully want to give people credit where it is due, for their truly amazing displays of talent and expertise.
 Often this represents an enormous amount of hard work, the investment of years of practice, in order to hone their art or skill.
-However, society usually stops there, going no further than praising man—or worse, praising evolution!
+However, society usually goes no further than praising man—or worse, praising evolution.

 Instead, we need to worship and glorify God for these wonders.
 Consider what Christ himself says: